den-UXDI/portfolio-starter-kit/README.md

 Purchasing hosting is, in a nutshell, the equivalent of renting a folder on a server for your project to live in.
 Much like renting an apartment, quality and cost can varry wildly.
 Here's a few suggestions for reliable hosting companies:

+-[Github](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) - You already know it, and it's free!
+You'll have to jump through some hoops to set up it, though - documentation can be found [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
 - [Dreamhost](https://www.dreamhost.com/) - Standard fair hosting service. around $25/mo.
 Handles domain, email, and other common services for you.
 Almost unlimited storage.
 See also: [Bluehost](https://www.bluehost.com/).
 - [Amazon Web Services](https://aws.amazon.com/) - Cheap and scalable - only pay for what you use (could be as low as $1-3/mo).
 No frills.
 - [Heroku](https://heroku.com/) Cloud app hosting - Probably overkill for what you need, but good if you want to scale to hosting full apps.
 Price tiers based on usage, from free to $500/mo.